Here are the ten most common food myths and misconceptions about what constitutes a healthy diet.

 Poor quality fats like canola oil, soybean oil and man-made trans fats harm health.

 Virgin coconut oil or peanut oil are healthy option for high heat cooking.
+Olive oil, avocado’s and avocado oil as well as macadamia nut oils are all good especially eaten raw.
+Flax seed oil is excellent but remember never to cook with flax seed oil.
 See this related post:http://nourishholisticnutrition.com/choosing-the-right-cooking-oil/

 Source: Fats that Heal, Fats that Kill, Udo Erasmus